Pete Atkin: Early life

-Born in Cambridge, England, Atkin attended Romsey County Primary School and The Perse School, where he learnt to play the violin.
+Born in Cambridge, England, Atkin attended Romsey County Primary School where he began to play the violin, and subsequently attended The Perse School.
+He taught himself piano and guitar.
 In 1959, he formed a church youth club band called 'The Chevrons' for whom he played piano with four schoolfriends.
-He studied Classics and English at Cambridge University, where he was a member of St John's College.
-In 1966 he joined Cambridge Footlights, becoming the musical director for the revues.
+He studied Classics and English at St John's College, Cambridge.
+In 1966 he joined Cambridge Footlights as a performer, writer and occasional music director, where he met future collaborators Julie Covington and Clive James.

 Music career

-Atkin made his first recording in 1967: a private pressing of 160 copies of While The Music Lasts.
+Atkin made his first recording in 1967: a private pressing of 160 copies of While The Music Lasts, with vocals by Atkin and fellow Footlights alum Julie Covington and songs written by Atkin solo as well as with Clive James.
 Next year he was taken to EMI with Julie Covington to record the most popular number from the 1967 Revue Show: the complex "Duet", which had appeared on his first album.
 At six minutes, it was too long to be a single and has never received commercial release; the tape has since been lost.
-Atkin released another privately pressed album in 99 copies entitled The Party's Moving On in 1969.
+Atkin released a second privately pressed album, consisting of 99 copies, in 1969.
+The Party's Moving On featured performances by Atkin and Covington and songs co-written by James.

-Essex Music funded the recording of fourteen tracks in 1969.
-The producer, Don Paul, was a friend of the disc jockey Kenny Everett, who played, amongst others, the song "Master of the Revels" which is the first track on his first album Beware of the Beautiful Stranger.
-The lyrics to this, and all but two of the other tracks on the album, by Atkin, were written by Clive James who met Atkin whilst they were both members of Footlights.
+Essex Music funded the recording of fourteen Atkin/James tracks in 1969.
+The producer, Don Paul, was a friend of the disc jockey Kenny Everett, who played, amongst others, the song "Master of the Revels."

-Before the release of Beware of the Beautiful Stranger in 1970, Atkin, Covington and Dai Davies recorded a series of twelve 15-minute programmes edited by James for London Weekend Television.
+In 1970, Atkin, Covington and Dai Davies recorded a series of twelve 15-minute programmes edited by James for London Weekend Television.
 These shows, also called The Party's Moving On, each featured three songs and were broadcast only in London late at night.
-They led to the commissioning of the larger revue format series What Are You Doing After The Show?
+They led to the commissioning of the larger revue format series What Are You Doing After The Show?.
+That year, Covington released several singles penned by Atkin and James, followed by the 1970 release of Atkin's first album Beware of the Beautiful Stranger.
+In 1971, Covington released her first album, The Beautiful Changes with the majority of songs by Atkin and James.